robwilliams/cowtown/index.md

         Whether you want to learn guitar or bass just for the fun of it, or you want to become one of those rare players who sound fantastic <strong>AND</strong> make it look effortless (whilst everyone else is trying hard and getting nowhere), I'll get you there.</h4></p>
         <p>       </p>
         <p>     </p>
-        <p><h4>Find out the difference - today - that makes all the difference, and then use it for the rest of your life.
+        <p><h4>Find out the difference - today - that makes all the difference, and then use it for the rest of your life.</p>
+        <p>Unconventional Teaching for Unconventional Results.</p>
 </h4></p>
 <p></p>
 <p>